A coastal loop of Ulverston with stunning views

 This circular walk takes you through the accessible Nature Reserve of Ingleborough and is suitable for someone who is travelling in a sturdy 4×4 all-terrain wheelchair.
 I personally used a Terrain Hopper when heading out on this route.

-For a small fee you can hire a rugged Tramper mobility scooter, provided by Countryside Mobility South West at Levant mine.
+For a small fee you can hire a rugged Tramper mobility scooter, provided by Countryside Mobility South West at Levant Mine.

 The National Trust’s restored steam winding engine at Levant Mine was also used as the setting of Poldark’s Tressider’s Rolling Mill.
-West Wheal Owles mine was the setting for the fictional Wheal Leisure tin mine which Ross Poldark finds in ruins on his return to Cornwall.
+West Wheal Owles Mine was the setting for the fictional Wheal Leisure tin mine which Ross Poldark finds in ruins on his return to Cornwall.

 The walk begins at the pay and display car park a short distance south of the village at Tideswell Dale (free to blue badge holders).
 There are toilets at the car park too (RADAR) and the footpath is clearly marked towards Miller’s Dale.
 There are plenty of accessible places to stay nearby including the Vicarage, Bolehill and Peak Venues.